Our Approach

 At Tacora, we recognize the importance in delivering economic benefits (direct and indirect) for the communities, businesses, and governments where we operate.
 Tacora supports the principles of first consideration and full and fair opportunity for suppliers located within the Province of NL, and works hard to create local impact wherever we operate.

-We recognize that local employment is a primary benefit of our operations for local stakeholders, where 96% of Tacora employees are local.
-Through local employment, there are indirect impacts in stimulation of local economies, including demand for various local goods and services.
+We recognize that local employment is a primary benefit of our operations for local stakeholders, where 90% of Tacora employees are local and $34.2M directly procured within the Labrador Region.
+Through local employment, there are indirect impacts in stimulation of local economies, including demand for various local goods and services.Ā

 Tacora commits to working with the province to identify trade shortages and implement training/apprenticeship programs in these areas.
 Educational opportunities and employee skill development are also offered by Tacora.